 The vertical scrollbar at the right edge of the view controls the scale - moving the scrollbar up will zoom in and moving the scrollbar down will zoom out.
-When the scrollbar is at the top (at it's most "zoomed-in" position), the complete six frame translation is shown.
+When the scrollbar is at the top (at its most "zoomedin" position), the complete six frame translation is shown.
 Otherwise only the stop codons are shown.
 The main difference between the overview and the DNA view is that the DNA view initially shows the full translation, whereas the overview shows only the stop codons.
-The other difference is that the labels are on in the overview by default (see the section called The Pop-up Menu).
+The other difference is that the labels are on in the overview by default.